 - Do not remove or add any water to the tank during or after the 24 hour test so that the inspector can check the tank.

-TANK DECOMMISSIONING: The tank that has been replaced must be decommissioned in accordance with standards established by DEQ.
+The tank that has been replaced must be decommissioned in accordance with standards established by DEQ.
 The tank must be pumped by a licensed sewage disposal service pumping service to remove all of the septage.
 The tank must then be removed from the property and disposed of properly, or it must be filled with reject sand or bar-run gravel.
-The tank installer must provide the County with a completed Tank Decommissioning Certificate and the pumping receipt.
+The tank installer must provide the county with a completed Tank Decommissioning Certificate and the pumping receipt.